opensourcedesign/jobs/jobs/2019-07-13-wemake-python-styleguide.md

 1. Quality.
 It is low
 2. Details.
 It does not look finished, more like a sketch

+It is also possible to change `L` letter to `WPS` letters.
+`L` stands for linter, `WPS` is used as an error code for our warnings and stands for `wemake-python-styleguide`.

 I would like to recreate it, saving the original intent, but making it slightly better.
 I will provide gratis to the author of a new logo.